Simple Steps to Help Customize Your Executive Resume

 The answer is simple: every audience is different, and every job posting has unique requirements that need to be addressed.

 You can’t use ‘any sized resume’ to apply for ‘any job’ any more than you can buy ‘any sized shoes’ to fit ‘any person’.
 If the shoes don’t fit, the person can’t wear them.
-If the resume doesn’t fit (address the audiences’ needs) it may not be read or screened as a match within an Applicant Tracking System (ATS).
+If the resume doesn’t fit (address the audiences’ needs) it may not be taken seriously by the hiring manager or screened as a match within an Applicant Tracking System (ATS).

 Customizing content covers off unique role requirements.
 It ensures appropriate keywords, key phrases, and related achievements are included.
 It confirms that content is ‘speaking the same language’ as the reader.